 Schedule C: Beneficiary’s and fiduciary’s share of credit

-An estate or trust must complete Schedule C. If an estate or trust allocates or assigns the credit to its beneficiaries, it must base the division on each beneficiary’s proportionate share of the income of the estate or trust.
+An estate or trust must complete Schedule C. If an estate or trust allocates or assigns the credit to its beneficiaries, it must base the division on each beneficiary’s share of the income of the estate or trust.
 Provide the beneficiaries with their share of the credit.
 If needed, see Additional forms.

 Schedule D: Computation of credit